 Following morning, we leave campsite and head down the mountain.
 We take time for morning Recreation before a Cultural Center Tour at Pala Reservation.
 The tour opens our eyes to advanced thinking on how balancing gaming revenue can benefit youth and community.
 After speaking with leaders and youth, we drive back to UCSD via CSUSM.
 We take rest and after dinner continue our seminar in Music and Writing.
 Inspired by our days together, we take this night to share each of our cultural backgrounds.

-Pathways to college are reviewed in detail and students are prepared with academic planners and a new focus on life-goals.
-UCSD's InterTribal Youth Center collaborates on a solid itinerary of college prep and financial aid.
+Day 9, 10, 11, 12: UC San Diego Pathways to college are reviewed in detail and students are prepared with academic planners and a new focus on life-goals.
+UCSD's InterTribal Resource Center, Early Academic Outreach (EAOP) collaborate on a solid itinerary of college prep and financial aid.

-Continuing days are filled with ITY's culturally-relative writing module, indigenous science, multiple-presentations and another day of surfing.
+Continuing days are filled with ITY's culturally-relative writing module, indigenous science, oceanography, multiple guest presentations and another day of surfing.

 Shared Registration Fee per participant: $1300 for the So Cal Program, July 16-July 27, (12 Days)